Making it easy to refill with refreshing free tap water

 And the interactive location-based map enables you to find a RefillNZ Station easily.

 RefillNZ came to life in Wellington in Oct 2018.

-It came about after Jill Ford had worked with City to Sea (who founded Refill in the UK) whilst in Bristol UK and having seen the dreadful plastic pollution around the world was determined to take action in NZ.
-She set about tapping shoulders, networking, getting funding and signing up the first cafes in Welly!
+It came about after Jill Ford had worked with City to Sea (who founded Refill in the UK) whilst in Bristol UK, and having seen the dreadful plastic pollution around the world she was determined to take action in NZ.
+She set about tapping shoulders, networking, getting funding and signing up the first cafes in Wellington.
+For more info

-We’ve had support from great people like – Matt and Luke at Halcyon design (keen surfies) who designed our logo and posters!
-Balazs of Barefoot Web Design with this new web site.
+We’ve had support from great people like Matt and Luke at Halcyon Design (keen surfies) who designed our logo and posters.
+Balazs and Gabor of Barefoot Web Design who created this web site.
 Laurie at UYOC who has inspired cafes all over the deep south to get involved.
-And other organisations such as Healthy Families Lower Hutt and Healthy Futures who are enlisting cafes to help make Tap Water the Drink of Choice
+And other organisations, such as Wai Auckland, Healthy Families Lower Hutt and Healthy Futures who are enlisting cafes to help make tap water the drink of choice.